DUI Help

 A first offense DUI conviction will result in a 45 day license suspension.
 Restricted driving privileges may be granted to the offender in order to drive to work, school, or for medical reasons.
 If you refused to submit to a chemical test, your license will be suspended for 120 days with no chance of receiving restricted driving privileges.

-First time offenders who had a passenger under the age of 18 in the vehicle at the time of arrest may also be required to have an ignition interlock device installed in their vehicle prior to being granted restricted driving privileges, or before the full reinstatement of their driver's license following the suspension period.
-First time offenders may also be required to complete an approved alcohol & drug treatment program.
+First time offenders who had a passenger under the age of 18 in the vehicle at the time of arrest may also be required to have an ignition interlock device installed in their vehicle prior to being granted restricted driving privileges, or before the full reinstatement of their driver’s license following the suspension period.
+First time offenders may also be required to complete an approved alcohol education program.

-Maryland SR22 Insurance Information & Quotes
+Maryland SR22 Insurance Information

 Before the MVA will issue you a restricted driving permit, or before the full reinstate of your driving privileges following your suspension period you will be required to complete an SR-22 filing with the MVA before you will be issued a driver's license.
 The SR-22 filing is a form that your insurance provider will file with the MVA showing them that you have taken out a Maryland SR22 insurance policy with them that meets the state's minimum auto insurance liability limits.